List of Hellblazer characters: Colonel George Burke

 Colonel Burke was a 19th-century military coward who fled the Indian Rebellion of 1857.
 Drunken and disgraced, he subsequently raped and murdered a young Indian girl.
 As punishment a Mumbai magician, The Sadhu, sent him into a dark, Hellish realm for eternity.
 But Burke grew stronger there and eventually transformed into a demon.
 Burke was later freed by film director Vikram Dhawan and compelled to do his bidding until Burke killed him.
-John Constantine, Epiphany Greaves and the (apparently immortal) Sadhu were able to destroy Burke by confronting him with his own cowardice.
+John Constantine, Epiphany Greaves and Sadhu were able to destroy Burke by confronting him with his own cowardice.